 Set up a Conversions campaign in Bulk Editor

-Begin by creating a new Bulk Editor campaign or cloning an existing campaign.
-The conversion optimisation-specific fields will be the following columns:
+Start by creating a new Bulk Editor campaign or cloning an existing campaign.
+The conversion optimisation-specific fields will be the following columns: Campaign objective, Conversion tag ID, Conversion event and, if desired, Bid strategy type.

 Follow the original Bulk Editor setup, but fill in these specific conversion optimisation fields: , , , and .